Megagig/pharma-care-saas/Implementation/ENHANCED_DASHBOARD_IMPLEMENTATION.md

 ## 📄 License

-This dashboard implementation is part of the Pharmacare SaaS application and follows the same licensing terms.
+This dashboard implementation is part of the PharmacyCopilot SaaS application and follows the same licensing terms.

 ---